Account 101

 It is not possible to predict when your bank will freeze your account but to minimise the chances of your account being block we suggest you:

-• Contact your bank if you are expecting an odd payment into your account or going out of your account.
-This will forewarn the Fraud team and they may be less likely to freeze the account if it is an expected payment.
+• Contact your bank if you are expecting a one off or large payment into your account or going out of your account.
+This will give the Fraud team better information and they may be less likely to freeze the account if it is an expected payment.

 • Ensure you used pins entry after your 5th contactless payment